Jane Russell: Return to music

 On the musical front, Russell formed a gospel quartet in 1954, with three other members of a faith-sharing group called the Hollywood Christian Group.
-The other original members were Connie Haines, Beryl Davis and Della Russell.
-Haines was a former vocalist in the Harry James and Tommy Dorsey orchestras, while Davis was a British emigrant who had moved to the United States after success entertaining American troops stationed in England during World War II.
+The other original members were Connie Hines, Beryl Davis and Della Russell.
+Hines was a former vocalist in the Harry James and Tommy Dorsey orchestras, while Davis was a British emigrant who had moved to the United States after success entertaining American troops stationed in England during World War II.
 Della Russell was the wife of crooner Andy Russell.
 Backed by an orchestra conducted by Lyn Murray, their choral single "Do Lord" reached number 27 on the Billboard singles chart in May 1954, selling two million copies.
 Della Russell, no relation to Jane, soon left the group, but Jane, Haines and Davis followed up with a trio LP for Capitol Records, The Magic of Believing.
 Later, another Hollywood bombshell, Rhonda Fleming, joined them for more gospel recordings.
 The Capitol LP was issued on CD in 2008, in a package that also included the choral singles by the original quartet and two tracks with Fleming replacing Della Russell.
 A collection of some of Russell's gospel and secular recordings was issued on CD in Britain in 2005, and it includes more secular recordings, including Russell's spoken-word performances of Hollywood Riding Hood and Hollywood Cinderella backed by a jazz group that featured Terry Gibbs and Tony Scott.

 In October 1957, she debuted in a successful solo nightclub act at the Sands Hotel in Las Vegas.
 She also fulfilled later engagements in the United States, Canada, Mexico, South America and Europe.
 A self-titled solo LP was issued on MGM Records in 1959.
 It was reissued on CD in 2009 under the title Fine and Dandy, and the CD included some demo and soundtrack recordings, as well.
 "I finally got to make a record the way I wanted to make it," she said of the MGM album in the liner notes to the CD reissue.
 In 1959, she debuted with a tour of Janus in New England, performed in Skylark and also starred in Bells Are Ringing at the Westchester Town House in Yonkers, New York.